 Supplementary Figure S2.
 Relationship between estimated child Supplemented Security Income (SSI) rates and state-level policies (whether Medicaid was automatically rewarded if SSI was awarded, Medicaid was expanded, children are eligible to receive State Supplementary Payments [SSP]) by year.
-According to tow-sample t-tests, all year-policy relationships are statistically significant for the first row and insignificant for the second and third rows.
+According to two-sample t-tests, all year-policy relationships are statistically significant for the first row and insignificant for the second and third rows.